acumos/workbench/docs/mlwb-user-guide/project-component/project-wc-user-guide.rst

   	If there is no notebook associated already for a project then user can create a notebook by clicking on the 'Create Notebook' button.
 Or else, user has to click on the '+' sign displayed on the right top corner of the Notebook section for same.
 On click event, a dialog box will appeared where user has to fill out all required information and submit.
-  	On successful Notebook creation, notebook will get displayed in the tablular list.
+  	On successful Notebook creation, notebook will get displayed in the tabular list.

   	 	.. image:: images/Create-notebook-project.PNG